janstrng/Evaluating-IoT-devices/Framework.md

-# Framework for evaluating IoT-devices
+# Framework for cyberneticist- and privacy evaluation of IoT devices

 ## Background
 This framework is a part of a Bachelor thesis from NTNU and is based on criterias from "*[ETSI TS 103 701; Cyber Security for Consumer Internet of Things: Conformance Assessment of Baseline Requirements](https://www.etsi.org/deliver/etsi_ts/103700_103799/103701/01.01.01_60/ts_103701v010101p.pdf)*", criterias we found relevant from the *[General Data Protection Regulation (GDPR)](https://gdpr.eu/)* as well as "*[Enisa; Guidelines for securing the Internet of Things](https://www.enisa.europa.eu/publications/guidelines-for-securing-the-internet-of-things)*".